Ritu-Sharma08/task-manager-app/README.md

 # task-manager-app
-A task manager web app build using HTML, CSS and JavaScript.
+A task manager web app built using HTML, CSS and JavaScript.